Which Bond Strategy Is Right for You?

 How to build a barbell

 Purchase bonds that mature in the next three months to three years, along with those that mature in the next seven to 10 years.
-As the short-term bonds mature, you can either reinvest the proceeds in new short-term bonds (if you believe rates will continue to rise) or shift to longer-term bonds (if you believe rates have stabilized or will soon fall).
+As the short-term bonds mature, you can either reinvest the proceeds in new short-term bonds (if you believe rates will rise) or shift to longer-term bonds (if you believe rates will soon fall).

 A bond barbell consisting of short-term bonds, maturing in six months to three years, and long-term bonds, maturing in seven years to 10 years—all with varying interest rates.
 No bonds mature in four to six years.

-The examples above are hypothetical and provided for illustrative purposes only and not intended to be reflective of results you can expect to achieve.
+For illustrative purpose(s) only.
+Not intended to be reflective of results you can expect to achieve.

-For help assembling a barbell for your needs, contact your Schwab financial consultant or call a Schwab fixed income specialist at 877-903-8069.
+For help choosing a strategy for your needs, contact your Schwab financial consultant or call a Schwab fixed income specialist at 877-903-8069.

-For help assembling a barbell for your needs, contact your Schwab financial consultant or call a Schwab fixed income specialist at 877-903-8069.
+For help choosing a strategy for your needs, contact your Schwab financial consultant or call a Schwab fixed income specialist at 877-903-8069.

 Goal: Save for a near-term expense